tomjaguarpaw/jsonargs/README.md

 -- A sum type is built from a list of possible options. oneOf :: [(String, Schema a)] -> Schema a

--- A product type is build from a list of possible options, -- composed applicatively. allOf :: AllOf a -> Schema a
+-- A product type is built from a list of possible options, -- composed applicatively. allOf :: AllOf a -> Schema a